AndrejPatak/BirdieBattle/README.md

 # Supperted OS's:

-- GNU/LINUX
+- GNU/LINUX x86 and arm64
-- WINDOWS
+- WINDOWS x86
-- ANDROID (coming soon!)
+- ANDROID x86,x86 64, armv8 and armv7

+(if you find problems with any of the builds, please do open an issue!)

 This game is a small passion project and is by no means perfect.
 Everything here was made solo and by an inexperienced dev (me!)